Charanksopnar/project-/server/README.md

 # Online Voting System - Server

-This is the server-side component of the Online Voting System, built with Node.js, Express, and MongoDB.
+This is the server-side component of the Online Voting System, built with Node.js and Express.
+The project has been configured to use local/mock storage (server/mockDb.js) instead of MongoDB for easier testing.

 ## Features